-I own all of the rights to all of my songs (published and unpublished), so if you're looking for some good country, blues, bluegrass, rockabilly, folk or Irish songs to record please contact me through this site.
+I own all of the rights to all of my songs (published and unpublished), and besides what you can find on the Internet I have about 40 songs that are in the can and looking for a home.
+So, if you're looking for some good country, blues, bluegrass, rockabilly, folk or Irish songs to record please contact me through this site.

 I got into this to be a songwriter, not a singer or band leader.
 Turns out I like those roles, but I'd like to hear a bigger name, with a better voice singing my songs.